 Where to buy hedging plants in Qld

-Most garden centres should have a reasonable selection of common hedging and screening plants suitable for your area.
+Most nurseries should have a reasonable selection of common hedging and screening plants suitable for your area.

 If you're having trouble locating a particular species or variety, see if there's a dedicated page which might have a supplier listed (Plants Menu).